 In this blog we’ll take a look at some of the pros and cons of bidding on your own brand name.

-What do you mean by bidding on your brand name?
+What do you mean by bidding on brand?

 Brand name bidding is when you bid on your own brand name as part of your PPC strategy.
 This means that when people search for your brand name, or when your brand name forms part of their search query, your ad will show up at the top of the search results above your organic listing.